pupil-labs/pupil-docs/user-docs/pupil-capture.md

 1. Press the `C` button on your keyboard  or show the stop marker to stop calibrating.

 <aside class="notice">
-Make sure to not display the marker on the screen when using a printed marker.
-Two markers visible at once result in bad calibrations.
+If you're using a manual marker, make sure to select <code>Marker display mode > manual</code>.
+Also make sure that you do <strong>not</strong> display the marker on the screen when using a printed marker.
+Two markers visible to the world view at the same time will result in an inaccurate calibration.
 </aside>

 <aside class="notice">
 This paper introduces and evaluates this type of single marker calibration - <code>CalibMe: Fast and Unsupervised Eye Tracker Calibration for Gaze-Based Pervasive Human-Computer Interaction</code>.
 </aside>